-I am a third year PhD student in the Immunology and Molecular Pathogenesis program at Emory University.
+I am a fourth year PhD student in the Immunology and Molecular Pathogenesis program at Emory University.
 I study cell plasticity during tuberculosis co-infections in a cohort of individuals in Kenya.
 I attended undergrad at UCLA where I studied Microbiology, Immunology and Molecular Genetics and conducted research in Neuroscience.

 Unlike the scientist stereotype, I am incredibly talkative and like to consider myself social.
 In particular, I love discussing science with people who have a genuine curiosity.
 I try my best to make it really approachable and interesting, instead of the jargon you may read in scientific text and literature.
 And as the name implies, I’m pretty basic.
 Donuts, rosé, the whole nine yards.